Page 8 - Foreign Investor Guide - Hawaii

 treated as a domestic corporation, a foreign of U.S. Real Property Interests.
 Form 8288-B

-partnership, a foreign trust, or a foreign requires a TIN.
-Thus, a transfer-or who does
+partnership, a foreign trust, or a foreign estate. requires a TIN.
+Thus, a transfer-or who does not

-estate.
-The term “foreign person” does not not qualify for an SSN may attach Form
+The term “foreign person” does not include a qualify for an SSN may attach Form

-include a resident alien individual. should be aware that it takes the IRS 90 days
+resident alien individual. should be aware that it takes the IRS 90 days to

 Who is required to withhold and remit the